-Cross sections of the Ōhau Channel were completed in October 2017 following the conclusion of the 'annual drawdown' of Lake Rotoiti.
-Velocity monitoring was also completed and again with previous year's results continues to indicate negligible change or increase in velocities during the drawdown phase.
+Cross sections of the Ōhau Channel were not completed this term but later in June 2019 prior to the 2019 drawdown occurring.
+Velocity monitoring was also completed and continues to indicate negligible change or increase in velocities during the drawdown phase.

-Rotoiti beaches and lake level staff gauges are monitored and photographed monthly and continue to provide a robust and visual record of the lake environment.
+Rotoiti beaches and lake level staff gauges are monitored and photographed monthly and continue to provide a robust and visual record of the lake environment for present and future assessment.